 When deciding whether to order spousal support, courts will consider factors such as...

-Once it is determined that a spousal support order is appropriate, an amount still needs to be determined.
-Spousal support amounts may vary widely based on many of the same factors used to determine whether a support order is appropriate in the first place.
-There are, however, Spousal Support Advisory Guidelines (SSAG) in place that may help the court or the parties themselves to simplify determining an amount or at least provide an appropriate starting point.
+Once it is determined that a spousal support order is appropriate, an amount and how long it will be paid for still need to be determined.
+Spousal support amounts and duration may vary widely based on many of the same factors used to determine whether a support order is appropriate in the first place.
+There are, however, Spousal Support Advisory Guidelines (SSAG) in place that may help the court or the parties themselves to simplify determining the amount and duration or at least provide an appropriate starting point.
 Spousal support guidelines are advisory only, not mandatory.
-They include formulas that use factors such as the income of both spouses and the length of the relationship to calculate the amount of spousal support.
+They include formulas that use factors such as the income of both spouses and the length of the relationship to calculate spousal support.